Sign In

 Can I cross over from TV into drama?

-Yes, you can.
-If you have been working in news or providing makeups for contributors in factual or entertainment you will find drama works very differently, so despite being well versed in makeup application you may have to start again at a junior level to learn the etiquette.
-On the plus side, however, most designers or supervisors will acknowledge your experience and will have you working with talent sooner rather than later.
+Yes you can.
+If you have been working in news or providing makeups for contributors in factual or entertainment you will find drama works very differently, so despite being well versed in makeup application you may have to start again at a junior level to learn the etiquette an rules.
+On the plus side however, most designers or supervisors will acknowledge your experience and will have you working with talent sooner rather than later.

 Join our Facebook Group